Phase Transitions in Bandits with Switching Constraints: Unit Switching Costs

-\textbf{Intuition about the Policy. }The policy divides the $T$ rounds into $\lfloor\frac{S-1}{k-1}\rfloor+1$ intervals in advance.
-The sizes of the intervals are designed to balance the exploration-exploitation trade-off.
-An active set of ``effective'' actions $A_l$ is maintained for each interval $l$.
-The policy has the following key features: \begin{itemize} \item Limited switches {and no adpativity} within each interval: In interval $l$, only $|A_l|-1$ switches happen. {Within an interval, decisions on switches are determined at the beginning of the interval and do not depend on the rewards observed in this interval --- thus there is no adaptivity. } \item Successive elimination between intervals: At the end of interval $l$ ($l<m(S)$), actions that perform poorly are eliminated from the active set $A_{l+1}$, and will not be chosen in interval $l+1$. \item At most one switch between two consecutive intervals: If the last action chosen in interval $l$ remains in $A_{l+1}$ ($l<m(S)$), then it will be the first action chosen in interval $l+1$, and no switch occurs between these two intervals.
-If the last action chosen in interval $l$ is eliminated from $A_{l+1}$, then interval $l+1$ starts from another action in $A_{l+1}$, and one switch occurs between these two intervals. \item Exploitation in the last interval: In the last interval, only the empirical best action {is} chosen. \end{itemize}
+\textbf{Intuition about LS-SE.} The algorithm divides the $T$ rounds into $q(S,K)+1=\left\lfloor \frac{S-1}{K-1}\right\rfloor+1$ epochs in advance, where an epoch corresponds to a batch in batched bandits.
+Note that there is no adaptivity \emph{within} each epoch: decisions are determined at the beginning of the epoch and do not depend on the rewards observed in this epoch.
+The epoch schedule follows the batch schedules given by \cite{perchet2016batched} and \cite{gao2019batched}, with slight differences in the dependence on $K$.\footnote{The batch schedule of \cite{perchet2016batched} does not involve $K$ because they only study the two-armed case.
+The batch schedule of \cite{gao2019batched} does not involve $K$ because they allow $\sup_{i,j\in[K]}\abs{\mu_i-\mu_j}\in[0,\sqrt{K}]$.
+Our epoch schedule is optimized for the (usual) setting of $\sup_{i,j\in[K]}\abs{\mu_i-\mu_j}\in[0,1]$ and leads to better regret in this setting.} This schedule ensures that $t_1\asymp \frac{t_2}{\sqrt{t_1/K}}\asymp\cdots\asymp\frac{T}{\sqrt{t_{q(S,K)}/K}}$; combined with the celebrated \emph{successive elimination} strategy (see \cref{line:elimination}) in bandits, the schedule ensures that exploration and exploitation are balanced and the (worst-case) regret incurred during each epoch is at the same level.
+In addition, our two new ingredients (the index and the switching rule) guarantee the following properties: \begin{itemize} \item Limited switches within each epoch: In epoch $l$, only $|A_l|-1\le K-1$ switches happen. \item At most one switch between two consecutive epochs: If the last action chosen in epoch $l$ remains in $A_{l+1}$ ($l<q(S,K)$), then it will be the first action chosen in epoch $l+1$, and no switch occurs between these two epochs.
+If the last action chosen in epoch $l$ is eliminated from $A_{l+1}$, then epoch $l+1$ starts from another action in $A_{l+1}$, and one switch occurs between these two epochs. \item No switch within the last epoch: In the last epoch, only the empirical best action {is} chosen. \item At most $S$ switches in $T$ rounds: by combining the above three properties with $q(S,K)=\floor*{\frac{S-1}{K-1}}$, one can show that the total number of switches is at most $q(S,K)(K-1)+1\le S$. \end{itemize}

-We show that the SS-SE policy is indeed an $S$-switch policy and establish the following upper bound on its regret.
-See Appendix B for a proof. \begin{theorem} Let $\pi$ be the SS-SE policy, then $\pi\in\Pi_S$.
-There exists an absolute constant $C\ge0$ such that for all $k\ge1$, $S\ge1$ and $T\ge k$,
+We show that \algoo is indeed an $S$-switch policy, and ensures the following upper bound on regret.
+The proof is standard\footnote{The regret analysis of \algoo is similar to the analysis of \cite{gao2019batched}; we present it for completeness.
+A difference is that we obtain slightly better dependence on $K$ under the condition $\sup_{i,j\in[K]}\abs{\mu_i-\mu_j}\in[0,1]$.} and deferred to \cref{app:proof-thm1}. \begin{proposition} Let ${\pi}$ be the \algoo policy, then $\pi\in\Pi_S$.
+There exists an absolute constant $C\ge0$ such that for all $K\ge1$, $S\ge0$ and $T\ge K$,